-To adjust the properties of the contour, double-click the contour in the iTool window or in the Visualization Browser to display the Contour property sheet.
-For information on the contour properties, see "Contour" in Appendix D, "Visualization Properties".
+6. To adjust the properties of the contour, double-click the contour in the iTool window or in the Visualization Browser to display the Contour property sheet.
+For information on the contour properties, see "Contour" on page 432.

 To insert a contour object at a specific location on a surface: